 Luxury resorts: | Not really. | Yes, definitely. |

-Local eateries: | All around! | Not so many. |
+Local eateries: | All around! | Some / not as many. |

-Typical age of visitors: | Older crowd. | Visitors of all ages. |
+Typical age of visitors: | Older crowd / families. | All ages / college crowd. |

 Rental car needs: | Potentially high. | Low, very walkable. |